DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

      ... your scripts
      ENDEXRAIL

-Connecting your Arduino and pressing the upload button in the usual way will save the file and upload your script into the command station.
+Connecting your Arduino and pressing the Upload button in the usual way will save the file and upload your script into the Command Station.

-@KEBBIN need pic of IDE adding a myAutomation.h file with some example content taken from below maybe.
+@KEBBIN need pic of Arduino IDE adding a myAutomation.h file with some example content taken from below maybe.

 Here are some very simple examples